ConxiCR/angular-heroes/README.md

         - You shared the HeroService among multiple component s.
 ## 6. Get data from a server
     .
 Enable HTTP services
+    .
+Simulate a data server
+    Install the In-memory Web API package from npm with the following command:

+npm install angular-in-memory-web-api --save
+~~
+ng generate service InMemoryData
+### Heroes and HTTP
+    .
+Get heroes with HttpClient
+    .
+HttpClient methods return one value
+    .
+HttpClient.get() returns response data
+    .
+Error handling
+    .
+Tap into the Observable
+### Update heroes
+### Add HeroService.updateHero()
+### Delete a hero
+### Search by name